I was blessed with a highly sensitive child. He is amazing.

 When it comes to feeding, his HSP character trait is a big factor in our success.
 To an average observer, he would probably appear picky.
 But he’s not.
 He loves lamb Epic bars and eats peppers like candy.

-He loves a wide variety of textures and flavor but has a very low tolerance for new foods.
+He loves a wide variety of textures and flavors but has a very low tolerance for new foods.

 The difference between picky and sensitive is nuanced, but matters when developing a strategy for successful feedings.